Quick Summary

 Tax exemptions for inheritance and gifts

 In some cases, particularly for inheritance and gift taxes, it is reasonable or even advisable to grant a tax exemption or relief to certain people or in certain circumstances.
-This especially applies to inheritance, legacies or gifts to spouses, partners as well as close family members..
-They have a particularly close relationship with the testator or donor and should not be taxed as heavily as third parties for the transfers of assets for their benefit.
+This applies in particular to inheritances, legacies or gifts to spouses, life partners and close family members.
+They have a particularly close relationship with the testator or donor, and shifts of assets in their favour should therefore not be as heavily burdened as those to third parties.

 Benefiting from different tax brackets